-As I make this journey, which I strongly suspect is the last I will take in this lifetime, I hope to learn as much as you.
+As I make this journey, which I strongly suspect may be the last I will take in this lifetime, I hope to learn as much as you.

 I make no claims to being a relationship guru.
 I am simply an ordinary guy who does his best and is truly, deeply committed to incarnating the power of Conscious Love in his life and relationships.

-To get the most from this Divine Romance post I suggest both listening to the recording and reading the transcribed and edited words.
+To get the most from this Silent Wisdom post I suggest both listening to the recording and reading the transcribed and edited words.
 Most of us absorb more information, more easily – and gain more insights – when we receive it in different formats.

 The raw words

 Quite honestly my track record regards intimate relationships with women wasn’t that great for the majority of my life.